Direkt zum Inhalt springen

 Imke Buß; Jutta Rump; Janina Kaiser; Melanie Schiedhelm; Petra Schorat-Waly

-HAITI roughly means "in the lecture hall, then working in a team and then back in the lecture hall".
+HAITI roughly means "in the lecture hall, then work in a team and then back in the lecture hall".

-By organizing students into small groups, they are supported in their work and learning.
-Students support each other in the small groups, allowing them to balance individual strengths and challenges.
-Lecturers focus on what the vast majority could not solve in the exercise.
-This gives them more time for discussion and explanation and allows them to provide optimal support for all students.
-Examination performance can be improved as a result.
+Students are supported in their work and learning by being organized in small groups.
+The students support each other in the small groups and can thus balance out individual strengths and challenges.
+During the exercise, the lecturers concentrate on what the vast majority of students were unable to solve.
+This gives them more time for discussions and explanations, allowing them to provide optimal support for all students.
+Exam performance can be improved as a result.

 What is it good for?

-First and foremost, HAITI exercises serve to sensibly control the ratio between classroom and self-study time.
-With the help of this method, students are encouraged to work on the tasks independently on a regular basis.
-In particular, feedback on difficulties from the student groups to the instructors serves this purpose.
-If no feedback is received, the assignment is no longer worked on in the course.
+First and foremost, the HAITI exercises serve to manage the ratio between attendance and self-study time.
+With the help of this method, students are encouraged to regularly work on the tasks independently.
+In particular, feedback on difficulties from the student groups to the teachers serves this purpose.
+If no feedback is received, the task is no longer completed in the course.

-In a first exercise hour the procedure is explained and an assignment is handed out for processing.
-The students form working groups, which agree on a weekly meeting point.
-Speakers of the working groups are the link to the lecturers.
+The procedure is explained in the first lesson and a task is given for completion.
+The students form working groups that agree on a weekly meeting point.
+Spokespersons of the working groups are the link to the lecturers.

 Group size

-The method is suitable for large groups of students.
-A limitation of the group size results only from the time needed by the lecturers for reading the feedback sheets.
+This method is suitable for large groups of students.
+The group size is only limited by the amount of time lecturers have to spend reading the feedback sheets.

 Time required

-Apart from reading the feedback sheets and evaluation, no further time is required.
-In comparison with a tutor system, time savings can be expected because not all exercises are worked through.
+Apart from reading the feedback forms and the evaluation, no further time is required.
+In comparison with a tutor system, time savings are to be expected because not all exercises have to be completed.

 Room equipment